kh0pper/DSCI-5330-Assignment-02/Ford_Executive_Memo_Outline_Based.md

 ### Bottom Line Assessment

 Ford's 2018 strategic restructuring has proven to be a defining moment in the company's transformation.
 The segmentation into Blue/Model e/Pro business units enabled Ford to navigate the industry's electrification transition while maintaining **resilient cash generation** and leveraging **strong franchises** (F-Series, Transit, Pro commercial).
 While profitability remains **cyclical**, the strategic clarity achieved through organizational restructuring positions Ford for sustainable success.
+This analysis confirms Ford's adherence to the going concern assumption, with sufficient liquidity and operational flexibility to continue as a viable business entity despite industry transformation challenges.

 **Key Success Factors for Next Decade:**

 1. **Execute the Three-Business Strategy** - Continue optimizing ICE profitability (Blue), scaling EV investments (Model e), and expanding commercial solutions (Pro)
 2. **Maintain Strategic Discipline** - Resist temptation to blur business unit boundaries; each requires different metrics and management approaches
 3. **Leverage Segmentation Benefits** - Use organizational clarity to attract targeted talent, partnerships, and capital for each business
 4. **Scale Ford Pro Advantage** - Accelerate growth in commercial segment where Ford has sustainable competitive advantages